-ES7: Development will be expected to protect and enhance biodiversity in line with NPPF requirements and employ the DEFRA and NE endorsed Biodiversity Impact Assessment Calculator (BIAC Warwickshire County Council v18 2014 or as amended).
-Development must demonstrate a net positive score in ecological units.
-Ecological reports must be consistent with BS 42020.
+ES7: Development will be expected to protect and enhance biodiversity in line with NPPF requirements.
+Development must demonstrate a net gain in biodiversity in an ecological report consistent with BS 42020.

 In order that development truly achieves net gains in biodiversity it must be objectively assessed and quantified and the application of these standards will help ensure that development takes into account adverse impacts on biodiversity.